freshfrogs/freshfrogs.github.io/index.md

 For every 1.00 ETH donated, two and a half acres of rainforest will be saved forever!
 More than 80 different frog species can be found in a single acre of lowland rainforest section alone!
 I hope that every FROG owner will be reminded of one of the many species they helped save.

 <h3 class="h3">Minting Process</h3>
-←----{ To mint a FROG, simply click the '*<b>MINT</b> (transact)*' button below the available mint.
+←----{ To mint a FROG, first link your crypto wallet and then simply click the '*<b>MINT</b> (transact)*' button below the available mint.
 A total supply of 4,040 FROGs will be available to mint for 0.04 ΞEth + gas fees.
-Invite codes will automatically applied when linking your crypto wallet.
+Invite codes will automatically applied during mint.

 ```js
 Please connect your Ethereum wallet...